Music Production and Engineering

-The student majoring in music production and engineering (MP&E) will learn about the creation and production of recordings of music and how to successfully complete recording projects that are typical of those found in contemporary professional recording and production environments.
-The student's mastery of the discipline will be shown through the completion of recording and production projects of professional quality.
+As a student majoring in music production and engineering (MP&E) at Berklee, you will learn about the creation and production of recordings of music and how to successfully complete recording projects that are typical of those found in contemporary professional recording and production environments.
+Your mastery of the discipline will be shown through the completion of recording and production projects of professional quality.

-The music production and engineering graduate will be prepared to enter the contemporary music production field as an effective professional in a number of roles.
-It should be noted that admission to the music production and engineering major is competitive and based on musicianship, prior academic record, and aptitude.
+It should be noted that admission to the music production and engineering major is competitive and is based on musicianship, prior academic record, and aptitude.
 Students apply for acceptance to this major after their first or second semester at Berklee.
 Applications are accepted online at the beginning of fall and spring semesters; please see answers to frequently asked questions about applying to the MP&E major here.
 Prospective students indicating preference for this major will be sent detailed information by the Office of Admissions.

 Upon completion of a major in music production and engineering, students will:

 - Multitrack record, overdub, edit, and mix both live ensemble and electronically produced sources;